aradzie/keybr.com/docs/translations_report.md

 * *Highlight a key that must to be pressed next.
 Use this optio...*
 * *<p>This indicator shows the current subset of letters used t...*
 * *Repeat each word a number of times.
 Type a word for the firs...*
+* *See how accurate you type relative to other users.
+The highe...*
 * ...

 # Czech

-Translated: 426 messages, 5165 words
+Translated: 413 messages, 5051 words

 Untranslated: 5 messages, 6 words